nrademacher/todo/README.md

 ### Prerequisites

-Here is what you need to be able to run Cal.
+Here is what you need to be able to run the app locally.

 - Node.js (latest or LTS)
 - pnpm